gramener/builderrors/README.md

 Use the [VS Code Prettier - Black plugin](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter) to auto-format your code.

-To format manually:

-- Run `pip install black` (one-time)
-- To auto-fix required files, run `black --skip-string-normalization --line-length=99 .`
+- To auto-fix errors, `black --skip-string-normalization --line-length=99 .`
+  - This requires `pip install black` (one-time)
 - To ignore [specific rules](https://prettier.io/docs/en/options.html), add a [`pyproject.toml`](https://black.readthedocs.io/en/stable/usage_and_configuration/the_basics.html#configuration-via-a-file) file
 - To skip this check, use `builderrors --skip-prettier` (e.g. if you temporarily need the build to pass)